mrk-hnr/Marameo-Code_Connect/ReadMe.md

   - <strike>At least 1 block from the home page</strike>

 - Week 3 Target:

-  - Complete 90% of the page
+  - <strike>Complete 90% of the page</strike>

+- Week 4 Target:
+  - Make further improvements to existing containers and css codes as per Mentor notes/corrections
+  - Continue creating the other pages

 ## Tech used: